contsili/meg-pipeline/docs/source/9-dashboard/data_quality_dashboards.rst

 ##########################################

 The following dashboard contains: one table containing the status of each empty-room data file, and two graphs containing the average and the variance of each empty-room data file.

-- 1.Data source:
+1. Data source:

- Box-data download .con files , date from the metadata of each file, we get the date of last-modified
+   Box-data download .con files, date from the metadata of each file, we get the date of last-modified.

-- 2. Over-view of the table:
+2. Overview of the table:

- create table
+   Create table

- column-name/description/matrics
+   - **Column name**
+   - **Description**
-- 3.Use cases
+   - **Metrics**

+3. Use cases:

- monitor status using table: green means everything is well, red means somthing is wrong
+   - Monitor status using table: green means everything is well, red means something is wrong.

- get the average of each room data with variance.
+   - Get the average of each room data with variance.